 Prevention of pain in the armpits

-Preventing breast cancer or lymphatic disorders can be next to impossible, although having yearly exams can help you get diagnosed early.
+Preventing breast cancer or lymphatic disorders can be impossible, although having yearly exams can help you get diagnosed early.

 Other causes of armpit pain can be avoided with a few precautions.
 For example, you can prevent a stretched muscle by stretching and not pushing yourself beyond your abilities in the weight room.

-The shingles vaccine is not 100 percent effective, especially as you age, but it can greatly reduce your chances of infection with the virus.
+The shingles vaccine is not 100 percent effective, especially as you age, but it can significantly reduce your chances of infection with the virus.

-Other less serious skin problems, such as contact dermatitis, can be prevented by changing deodorants, antiperspirant products, or detergents that may be bothering your skin.
+Other less serious skin problems, such as contact dermatitis, can be prevented by changing deodorants, antiperspirant products, or detergents bothering your skin.

-In general, you want to practice good skin hygiene in areas that can trap oil, sweat, and dirt.
-Keep your armpits clean and don’t wait to see a doctor if you notice a rash or other problem.
+You want to practice good skin hygiene in areas that can trap oil, sweat, and dirt.
+Keep your armpits clean, and don’t wait to see a doctor if you notice a rash or other problem.

 Many conditions that can cause armpit pain, such as shingles or a pulled muscle, are manageable and usually temporary, lasting from several days to a few weeks.